soderlind/tablepress_chartist/readme.txt

 Stable tag: trunk
 License: GPLv2 or later

-Extension for TablePress to create a chart based on the data in your TablePress table
+Extension for TablePress to create a responsive chart based on the data in your TablePress table

 == Description ==

-Using [Chartist.js](http://gionkunz.github.io/chartist-js/), this TablePress extension  creates a chart based on the data in your TablePress table
+Using [Chartist.js](http://gionkunz.github.io/chartist-js/), this TablePress extension  creates a responsive chart based on the data in your TablePress table

 = Use =